 With this, Zack dies, and Cloud then lets out a cry of despair that’s rather abruptly interrupted by “Why” by J-Pop star Ayaka, the game’s theme.
 Cloud begins to see flashbacks to all the times Zack was taking care of him in his stupefied state, and he hears Zack repeating Angeal’s line about needing to have dreams.
 Cloud then says “Thank you.
 I won’t forget,” and yeah, yeah, that’s one way to put it Cloud.
 That’s… one way to put it.
-Cloud then tells Zack goodbye, and poor mentally, physically and radioactively damaged Cloud then has to drag off a sword that weighs more than him through enemy territory.
+Cloud then tells Zack goodbye, and poor mentally, physically and radioactively damaged Cloud then has to drag off a sword that weighs more than him, and to do it through enemy territory.
 Have fun, buddy!

 We then cut to Zack’s point-of-view.
 Oh, for goodness’ sake Zack, just die already!
 He seems to see Angeal coming to collect him, and he reaches up to take his hand.
 And then, like this was some sort of Return of the King shit in miniature, Zack continues to have different final lines.
 All in all, the scene is effective, but I won’t deny its problems.
 The first final line is: “Those wings, I want them too.”
 Then it’s: “It feels good.”
 Then it’s: “If you see Aerith, say hi for me.”
 Last of all, before you pull your hair out, the true final line of the game is: “Hey, would you say I became a hero?”
 Despite the numerous stop-and-starts, it’s a touching, bittersweet finale that openly asks the player to question Zack’s role in the world of FFVII before the final fade to black.